 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I encourage you to contact me in which ever way you feel most comfortable, whether that be by phone or email.
-First contact is a way of introducing ourselves and it's an opportunity for me to answer any questions you may have.
+I encourage you to contact me in whichever way you feel most comfortable, whether that be by phone, text or email.
+The first contact is a way of introducing ourselves and it's an opportunity for me to answer any questions you may have.
 This gives you a feel of how I am and how we may work together if that's what you choose.
 I offer this without charge or obligation and may I add I really appreciate this is not an easy thing to do but is a positive step towards finding your therapist.

 Sessions after this will be £45 for 50 minutes and will take place once a week on a time and day that is comfortable for you.